shybovycha/shybovycha.github.io/_posts/2024-05-12-more-than-typescript.md

 ```

 Whilst it was still compiled to an inferior ES5 JavaScript, it helped to organise the code and make it substantially cleaner.
-A good tool for that task, if you ask me.
+The one drawback is that it did not provide any type safety _(only added recently, via `@flow` and you would still have to duplicate your classes if you wanted to use it - once in coffeescript and once in `@flow` annotations)_.
+Anyhow, CoffeeScript was a good tool for the task, if you ask me.

 Then came [Dart](https://dart.dev/), [Flow](https://flow.org/) and TypeScript, which were also compiled to ES5 JavaScript,
 but instead of adding new syntax features, they aimed to solve a different problem - by introducing _types_ they sought to